proceduretech/proceduretech.github.io/CONTRIBUTING.md

 2. **Create a Pull Request**
    - All PRs must be linked to an issue
    - Link your PR by including "Fixes #123" or "Relates to #123" in the PR description
-   - This helps track the context of changes
+   - This helps track the context of changes.